ydydsnyd/mono/packages/replicache/doc/docs/concepts/faq.md

 We do plan to offer first-class collaborative text in the future.

-## How can I implement presence?

-Replicache is a general purpose synchronization system.
-It doesn't have a first-class concept of presence, but it is easy to build one that works exactly how you want.
-See [Replidraw](https://github.com/rocicorp/replidraw) for an example.

 ## What is a Monthly Active Profile?

 A monthly active profile (MAP) is how we charge for Replicache.
 Specifically it's a unique browser profile that used your application during a month.